openhwgroup/cva6/core/example_tb/README.md

 It uses a "core-only" manifest file `Flist.cva6`.

 ### Current status:
-Compiles and runs without errors for a few thousand clock cycles under either Verilator or Metrics DSIM.
+Compiles and runs without errors for a few thousand clock cycles under either Verilator, Metrics DSIM or Cadence Xcelium (xrun).
-Currently working to support Cadence Xcelium (XRUN).

 ### Give it a try:
 ```